Motorhoming in Slovenia

 8. Ljubljana

-I’m not a lover of cities, but Ljubljana is one that remains one of my favourites.
+I’m not a lover of cities, but Ljubljana remains one of my favourites.
 It is a small city with the Ljubljanica River winding through it.
-Attractive bridges crisscross the river with outdoor cafes and shops lining it.
+Attractive bridges crisscross the river, and outdoor cafes and shops line it.

 Just a few steps from the city centre, you can immerse yourself in nature at Tivoli Park.
-The park is filled with ornamental flower beds, trees, statues and fountains.
+The park has ornamental flower beds, trees, statues and fountains.

-Much of the city is pedestrianised and if you look closely you will likely see dragons in many places.
+Much of the city is pedestrianised, and if you look closely, you will likely see dragons in many places.
 You can’t miss the dragons on either end of Dragon Bridge, and you’ll also find them on Slovenia’s coat of arms.
-The symbolism of the dragon is seen as the protector of the city, embodying power, courage and wisdom.
+The symbolism of the dragon is seen as the city’s protector, embodying power, courage and wisdom.

 Overlooking the city, on Castle Hill is Ljubljana Castle, offering various experiences and views across the city.